SKelem/lah-cert-positions-guide/source/operations-lead.md

 * Fill out CERT “Assignment From Operations Lead To Staging Lead Forms”, using the Pre-assigned Zone list. \(Operations Lead will also have this Pre-assigned zone list\).

-* Monitor large CERT Zone map in Scribe Area, to make sure all CERT Zones are being checked using available recourses.
+* Monitor large CERT Zone map in Scribe Area, to make sure all CERT Zones are being checked using available resources.

 * Maintain security of the ARK operating area.